csound-flossmanual/csound-floss/book/05-l-amplitude-and-pitch-tracking.md

 of averaging will be required so that a tracked amplitude of close to zero will only be output when the signal has settled close to zero for some time.
-Sampling a set of values and outputting their mean will produce a more acceptable sequence of values over time for a signal\'s change in amplitude.
+Sampling a set of values and outputting their mean will produce a more acceptable sequence of values over time for a signal's change in amplitude.
 Sample group size will be important: too small a sample group may result in some residual ripple in the output signal, particularly in signals with only low frequency content, whereas too